-The student loan market has exploded in the last decade, increasing from $600 billion in 2006 to a whopping $1.2 trillion today.
-According to recent data, whether you’re a student at a private or public college, odds are that you have student loans.
+The student loan market has exploded in the last 15 years, increasing from $600 billion in 2006 to $1.2 trillion in 2016 to a whopping $1.52 trillion as of July 2019.
+Whether you're a student at a private or public college, odds are that you have student loans.
 Student loans are managed and repaid through a loan servicing company.
-Loan servicers such as Navient, Great Lakes and NelNet serve as a critical link between lenders and borrowers.
+Loan servicers such as Navient, Great Lakes, and NelNet serve as a critical link between lenders and borrowers.

 Unfortunately, students and new grads often bear the cost of mistakes by loan servicers ranging from administrative error to outright illegal activities such as harassment.
 Many student loan borrowers may not even realize that they're paying more than they should or have recourse in certain situations.